joemoose/psiops/docs/equipment.md

 ## Squad Radios

-Handset squad-coordination radios from the Cold War era are less capable than today’s standards.
-Terrain, vegetation, and urban environments degrade signal quality and range.
+ Terrain, vegetation, and urban environments degrade the signal quality and range of your handset squad-coordination radios.
 Rapid movement prevents communication.
 In-game handset radio ranges are as follows:

 | Situation | Limitations |
 | - | - |